 My writing focuses on working abroad rather than being a student.
 But everything in this post is suitable for anyone who wants reasons why you should move to Edinburgh, too — including students.

 Edinburgh has some of the best universities in the UK.
 However, I won’t sell Glasgow short — it also has excellent universities that anyone would be proud to attend.
-But this post not about Glasgow so back to Edinburgh! (but real talk if you want to move to Glasgow, here are 16 reasons you should move to Glasgow)
+But this post not about Glasgow, so back to Edinburgh! (but real talk if you want to move to Glasgow, here are 16 reasons you should move to Glasgow)